blessme247/mini-ecommerce/README.md

 State Management With Context API.
 Improved Performance With React Memo.

-# React + TypeScript + Vite
+# Stack
-The project was bootstraped with Vite.
+The project was bootstraped with Vite and built with React + TypeScript.

 # Node Packages Install Script
 npm install